 The Code, in particular, requires Athletes and Athlete Support Personnel to furnish a significant amount of Personal Information to Anti-Doping Organizations.
-As a result, it is essential that Anti-Doping Organizations appropriately protect the Personal Information that they collect both to meet legal standards and to ensure the continued confidence and trust of those who participate in organized sport.
+As a result, it is essential that Anti-Doping Organizations appropriately protect the Personal Information that they collectProcess both to meet legal standards and to ensure the continued confidence and trust of those who participateinvolved in organized sport.

-The Code recognizes and affirms the importance of ensuring that the privacy interests of persons participating in anti-doping programs based on the Code are fully respected.
+The Code recognizes and affirms the importance of ensuring that the privacy interests of persons participating inrights of Persons subject to anti-doping programs based on the Code are fully respected.
 In support of this commitment, this International Standard provides mandatory rules and standards relating to the protection of Personal Information by Anti-Doping Organizations.